aaron-grau/curic/react/projects/todo_redux/README.md

 **NB**: Selectors don't have to be long functions - a one-line function that uses `map` in conjunction with `Object.keys` and sets a reasonable default of `[]` would work just fine.

-** Test your code: pass the value of `window.store.getState()` into your selector.
-Does it format the data into an array? **
+** Test your code: Pass the value of `window.store.getState()` into your selector.
+Does it format the data into an array of `todos`? **

 ### Action Creators

 Now you'll write the code that creates the `actions` that tell your `TodosReducer` how to update the state.

-Now let's write a couple action creators.
+Let's write a couple action creators.
 The first one will request `todos` from the backend, and the second one will receive the requested `todos`.

 Remember that:
   + `action` objects are plain-old javascript objects that have a `type` property.